core-interaction/core-interaction.github.io/topic/everything/index.md

 {% comment %} TCP diagram of some sort? {% endcomment %}

-In 1974, Robert Kahn and Vinton Cerf (two DARPA scientists) developed the *Transmission Control Protocol and the Internet Protocol* (TCP/IP).
-By the 80s, it become the standard network communication format—and still underpins the internet we use today.
+In 1974, Robert Kahn and Vinton Cerf (two DARPA scientists) developed the *Transmission Control Protocol* and the *Internet Protocol* (TCP/IP).
+By the 80s, it became the standard network communication format—and still underpins the internet we use today.